eliasnogueira/public-speaking/README.md

 ### Past presentations
 109 in total

-All the presentations I did in the past, ordered by date.
+All the presentations I did in the past, are ordered by date.

 | Date | Event          | Title / Slide Deck  | Repository |  Place | Language |
 |:----:|----------------|---------------------|:----------:|:------:|:--------:|